 (c) Completion of verification services must include:

 (1) Verification Statement.
-Upon completion of the verification services specified in section 95131(b), the verification body shall complete an emissions data verification statement and product data verification statement(s), and provide those statements to the reporting entity and ARB by the applicable verification deadline specified in section 95103(f).
+Upon completion of the verification services specified in section 95131(b), the verification body shall complete an emissions data verification statement and product data verification statement(s), and provide those statements to the reporting entity and CARB by the applicable verification deadline specified in section 95103(f).
 Before the emissions data verification statement and product data verification statement(s) are completed, the verification body shall have the verification services and findings of the verification team independently reviewed within the verification body by an independent reviewer who is a lead verifier not involved in services for that reporting entity during that year.

 (2) Independent Review.
 The independent reviewer shall serve as a final check on the verification team’s work to identify any significant concerns, including: